Field Trip Programs

 Pond Study

 Students use scientific instruments to test the quality of the pond environment.
 Students will focus on both abiotic and biotic factors within the pond to help them determine the health of the pond.
 Students will focus on pH, dissolved oxygen, water clarity, and observation of aquatic critters.
-FOSS Aligned.
+Includes Pond Portion.
+Available in spring and fall.

 Renewable Energy – Introduction, Exploration and Innovation